Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A Typical Breakfast in France (A REAL traditional french breakfast)

-And now we can debunk Myth Number One: we do NOT eat croissants for breakfast every single morning.
+Let's start by debunking Myth #1: we do NOT eat croissants for breakfast every single morning.

-Although fresh croissants may be the quintessential image many foreigners have of our standard morning meal, reality is far more banal: we DO eat croissants, but mostly on weekends, or if we're late and need to grab breakfast on the run.
-At home?
-Occasionally.
+Reality, in fact, is far more banal: we DO eat croissants, but mostly on weekends, or if we're late and need to grab breakfast on the run.

 A few facts about breakfast in France